Easy Irish Afternoon Tea

 Tea for Irish Afternoon Tea

-Ireland’s choice of tea is strongly flavored black tea, most often served with milk and sugar.
+Ireland's choice of tea is strongly flavored black tea, most often served with milk and sugar.
 Here are a few ideas for tea to serve.
-For more tea choices, you may want to see our 8 Top Teas for Afternoon Tea.
+For more tea choices, see our Top Teas for Afternoon Tea.